About Nicole

 Additional training

-Neurodiversity-Affirming Therapy: Introduction to Neurodiversity with Anna Clarke Psychologist, Divergent Futures (Nov 2025)
+Neurodiversity-Affirming Therapy: Introduction to Neurodiversity with Anna Clarke, Psychologist, Divergent Futures (Nov 2025)

 Systemic Clinical Supervision Fundamentals, 36-hour Course with Vange Thiessen and Estera Boldut (Nov 2024)